A SCHOOL for LARP METHODS and LITERACIES

 Location: Robbins Library, 700 Massachusetts Ave, Arlington, MA 02476

-Description: A high school program for students who want to take their community activism training to a higher level and eventually attain instructor status with L.A.P.
-Covers curriculum writing, teaching philosophy, classroom management, advanced L.A.P. curriculum techniques and personal development.
+Description: So You Want to Be a Hero (or SYWBH) is a program for high school students who want to take their community activism training to a higher level and potential attain instructor status with L.A.P.
+SYWBH covers curriculum writing, teaching philosophy, classroom management, advanced L.A.P. curriculum techniques and personal development.

 An evening enrichment experience suited for high school youth with an interest in leading and teaching others.
 Register here!